-Based on the mean mercury concentration in Largemouth Bass, 289 ppb, OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older).
-Black bass species include Largemouth, Smallmouth, Redeye, and Spotted Bass, all members of the same genus.
+The mean mercury and PCB concentrations in Channel Catfish from Lafayette Reservoir were 59 and 7 ppb, respectively.
+OEHHA recommends a maximum of three servings a week of catfish for the sensitive population (women 18 to 45 years and children 1 to 17 years) based on mercury, and a maximum of seven servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury or PCBs.